AkashGandhawa/thorana/README.md

 # css-thorana
-HTML and CSS Digital Pandal for Vesak Festival
+##TML and CSS Digital Pandal for Vesak Festival
+This is a basic digital pandal designed for the Vesak Festival.
+This is published as free and open source software, under the MIT license.